 Outcomeis=β1retperc_tis+β2Xis+γs+δi+ϵis

 Outcomeis can be either of the two measures cpi and sgpmed at district i at year of interest s. retperc_tis is our explanatory variable of interest, the percentage of teachers retained in a district i at year of interest s from the year before.
 Xis is a vector of time-varying characteristics of the school districts, while γs, δi are the school and year fixed effects.
 By using the fixed effects in the model, we can control for time-invariant factors and time-varying shocks to all the districts and estimate the coefficient of interest β1 with only the time-varying, district-specific variations.
 The controls vector Xis in the model include Math class composition variables (classsize, stfemale, ellperc, poorperc), teacher quality (licensed, corequality), funding measures (lwage, lin_exppp or ltot_exppp), principal retention (retperc_p), and disciplinary measures (discp or sdiscp).
-Information on the variables in this equation are available on the summary statistics table in part 2.
+Information on the variables in this equation are available in Table 1.

 For the coefficient of interest β1, we can interpret its estimations as the net effects of increasing the retention rate of teachers in a district by one percentage point on the Math MCAS performance of the same district the next year.
 There has been plenty of evidence relating teacher turnover rate with student performance, with the majority showing that high turnover affects student achievements negatively (Sorensen and Ladd 2020; Ronfeld 2013).
 Even as district and year fixed effects are included, the negative relationship is likely to hold due to other disruptive effects of teacher change in a school such as peer spill-over effects or other dynamic factors (Jackson and Bruegmann 2009).
 Certain variables already controlled in the model can have a quite significant coefficient, however, as Sorensen and Ladd (2020) summarized from past research significant relationships of the variables of interest with factors of teacher credentials, class size, and student discipline as well.